Hybrid nonlocality via atom photon interactions with and without impurities: Hybrid nonlocality using Hybrid measurements

 where the correlation function $E(i,j) = \langle A_i B_j \rangle_{\rho} $.
 The maximal violation that can be achieved via a quantum state is given by the Tsirelson's bound \cite{Cirelson1980} for which $|\mathcal{B}^Q|_{\max} = 2\sqrt{2}.$

 The statistics of the Bell CHSH expression are generated by the outcomes of dichotomic measurements on quantum states $\rho$.
 For continuous variable systems, the choice of these two outcome measurements that results in maximal violation, in principle, requires a search over an infinite number of parameters.
-This, in general, makes the problem of choosing optimal measurements very hard \cite{Banaszek1998} for CV systems.
-Let us first discuss a type of dichotomic continuous variable pseudospin measurements that were introduced \cite{Chen2002} to extract maximal violation of the CHSH inequality for two-mode squeezed vacuum states.
-Specifically, we consider a more generalized version, called the generalized pseudospin operators \cite{Chen2002,Zhang2011,sap2018},
+This, in general, makes the problem of choosing optimal measurements very hard for CV systems.
+For a long time, following Bell's stipulation \cite{Bell2004}, it was believed that Gaussian states could not demonstrate a violation of Bell inequalities.
+Contrasting, it was pointed out \cite{Banaszek1998} that using non-Gaussian measurements, one can extract Bell-violating statistics from a Gaussian state.
+However, such measurements could not saturate the Tsirelson's bound even for an EPR state.
+A few years later, a type of dichotomic continuous variable pseudospin measurements was introduced \cite{Chen2002} that was shown to achieve the Tsirelson's bound for the EPR state.
+From then on, the pseudospin measurements and their generalized versions were routinely used in the literature \cite{Zhang2011,sap2018} and we also use them to construct Bell inequalities for the hybrid systems.
+Variants of the pseudospin measurements have also been implemented experimentally \cite{Parity-exp1}.
+The generalized pseudospin operators \cite{Chen2002,Zhang2011,sap2018} are defined by,